SpacingBat3/WebCord/docs/FAQ.md

 settings as a workaround.

 ## 3. How to get a microphone permission for WebCord?
-If you granted it via the application settings, this warning may indicate a wrong configuration in your system audio settings – for some reason, Electron doesn't seems to get access to microphone when there's no default / fallback device set.
+First, make sure permission is granted in the application settings (`File` -> `Settings` -> `Privacy` -> `Permissions`).
+If you have already granted it via the application settings, this warning may indicate a wrong configuration in your system audio settings – for some reason, Electron doesn't seems to get access to microphone when there's no default / fallback device set.
 To fix it, set your microphone as default/fallback in your system's audio settings and restart the application – make sure it's properly closed and there's no icon in tray nor Electron/WebCord process running in the background!

 Currently, this bug could be encountered on Linux, it's state is unknown for the other platforms.